To Move A Mountain

 The car dumper at Arthur set a record when it dumped 633 cars of ore in 24 hours.
 (Kennescope magazine, March 1957, page 9)

-The cross-canyon connection was completed (at the site of the old Yampa Smelter) between the new 6040-Tunnel and the new Ore Haulage Central Yard, near Dry Fork.
-Two short tunnels are built through the fill to cross over the highway and the Denver & Rio Grande Western line.
+The cross-canyon connection was completed at the site of the old Yampa Smelter, providing a railroad connection between the planned 6040-Tunnel and the new Ore Haulage Central Yard, near Dry Fork.
+The new cross-canyon fill included two short tunnels for the highway and the Denver & Rio Grande Western line.
 (Kennecott Historical Index)

 March 24, 1944